You must be an admin on a Starter, Team, or Business plan to acces the Admin Console.

 The Rights column shows each plan member's status: Admin or Member.
 Admins can change anyone's status.
 The Rights column also shows if an admin or member is the billing contact.
 To set a member as a billing contact, go to Account summary.

-- If you turn on the Enforce 2FA policy feature, or plan members turn on 2-factor authentication for their accounts, you can generate 2FA recovery codes if they lose access to their phone or authenticator app.
+- If you turn on the Enforce 2FA policy feature or plan members turn on 2-factor authentication for their accounts, you can generate 2FA recovery codes if they lose access to their phone or authenticator app.

 Generate 2FA recovery codes for your members